firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/create-external-table.md

 ### URL and OBJECT_PATTERN

 The`URL`and`OBJECT_PATTERN`parameters are used together to match the set of files from within the specified bucket that you wish to include as the data for the external table.
+The S3 bucket that you reference must be in the same AWS Region as the Firebolt database.

 #### Syntax
 {: .no_toc}